We always associate Halloween with witches on brooms but did you know Mother Nature has her own witches broom?

 The needles have turned a brownish golden, and will soon fall off.

-In the Winter and early spring (March-April), the mass of twigs will give the impression that a portion of the tree is dead.
-But it isn’t, it is lying in wait for the warmth of the spring.
+In the winter and early spring (March-April), the mass of twigs will give the impression that a portion of the tree is dead.
+But it isn’t, it is lying in wait for the warmth of the spring, and the witches broom lies dormant for the winter.

 The more brooms on a tree, the weaker the tree will be, and it will eventually die.
 However, in Banff National Park, our climate is arid and the growing season is very short, and the death of the tree could take a very long time.